CesiumGS/cesium/Documentation/FabricGuide/README.md

 ## Introduction

-Fabric is a JSON schema for describing materials in Cesium.
+Fabric is a JSON schema for describing materials in CesiumJS.
 Materials represent the appearance of an object such as polygons, polylines, ellipsoids, and sensors.

 _Note: For details about applying custom materials to 3D models or 3D Tiles, use the [Custom Shader Guide](../CustomShaderGuide/README.md) instead._